TIBCOSoftware/snappydata/docs/install.md

 ### Building

 Gradle is the build tool used for all the SnappyData projects.
 Changes to _Apache Spark_ and _spark-jobserver_ forks include the addition of Gradle build scripts to allow building them independently as well as a subproject of SnappyData.
-The only requirement for the build is a JDK 7+ installation.
-Currently, most of the testing has been with JDK 7.
+The only requirement for the build is a JDK 8 installation.
 The Gradle wrapper script downloads all the other build dependencies as required.

 If a user does not want to deal with submodules and only work on SnappyData project, then can clone only the SnappyData repository (without the --recursive option) and the build will pull those SnappyData project jar dependencies from maven central.